 - Christian persecution continued in the Roman Empire till early 4th Cen AD.

 As I said, it shouldn't really matter nowadays whether anyone can prove whether he lived or not, his words of truth should suffice, regardless of whence they came.
 Indeed I doubt those many-1000's who gave their lives willingly in the arena would have done so if it were not the case, nor do I think those words would have held so much power back then either had they

 What we haven't mentioned of course is the;

 'Jesus was a mushroom' hypothesis, or the Jesus was/is Lucifer, Hermes & the many others surfacing around this subject.
-They come from the Myst-ery Schools of course, who have a vested interest in dismantling the Christian religion which it indeed is trying to do by placing the JC story into the realm of mysticism or simply discrediting the story by interpolating absurdities.
-They are the ones who from whence the the yarn of JC married Mary Magdalene & sired the children who's descendants became the Royal Households of Europe emanated.
+They come from the Myst-ery Schools of course, who have a vested interest in dismantling the Christian religion which indeed it is trying to do by placing the JC story into the realm of mysticism or simply discrediting the story by interpolating absurdities.
+They are the ones from whence the yarn of JC married Mary Magdalene & sired children who's descendants became the Royal Households of Europe emanated.
 However, there may be some truth to their claim that the same people who wrote the Bible are the same people who wrote the Corpus Hermeticum, one of the core texts of Paganism (dated 3rd/4th Cen BC), we know some of it is, as in the Book Of Revelation,

 & it's from this work the loudest claim for